Octavius-Dante/Arthelais/B-Important-Topics/Bindings/Readme.md

 -- now binding this relative path to form control is element binding -- for form control this is an Absolute path

+- For table control *Absolute path* (Parent) is data model file # in ABAP internal table name
-- For table control absolute path this data model file its child is list of records - relative path
+- For table control *Relative path* (Child)  is list of records in *Absolute path* # in ABAP internal table fields

 - Relative path selected dataset in table control is addressed as absolute path of Form control.